 With that said, we will not be including any full-frame lenses in this guide as we want to focus on lenses developed specifically for the smaller format sensor.
 There are also some third-party lenses that are offered in more than one mount covered here — we will not rehash the same lens in these situations for each mount.
 In such a case, this guide will provide you with multiple options.

-One final note: the Nikon Z-mount and Panasonic/Sigma/Leica L-Mount systems have not been included here as they currently have very few native APS-C offerings.
+One final note: the Panasonic/Sigma/Leica L-Mount and Canon RF systems have not been included here as they currently have very few, or zero (in the case of Canon RF), native APS-C offerings.
 This list will be updated at a later date if and when those systems are filled out.

 Best APS-C Lenses for Canon EF